In Your Community » Pierce » Construction Projects »

-- Construction of the transmission line between the Fern Hill substation in Tacoma to the Woodland substation in Puyallup is expected to begin in 2018.
+- Construction of the transmission line between the old Fern Hill substation site in Tacoma and the Woodland substation in Puyallup is expected to begin as soon as 2018-2020.

-To increase reliability for customers and meet their growing demand for power in Pierce County, Puget Sound Energy is upgrading the existing low-voltage 55 kilovolt (kV) transmission lines to the now current standard of 115 kV.
-These projects will entail upgrading two substations and 12.5 miles of transmission line, and decommissioning our existing Fern Hill substation.
-We will construct the projects in phases.
+To increase reliability for up to 28,000 customers and meet the growing demand for power in Pierce and Thurston County, Puget Sound Energy is upgrading the existing low-voltage de-energized 55 kilovolt (kV) transmission lines to 115 kV standards.
+These projects will include upgrading one substation and rebuilding or upgrading about12 miles of transmission line.

 The multi-year construction effort includes the following projects and expected timelines: